SIM Cards in Georgia: How to Buy + Best Deals

 Tourist SIM packages are available at land border crossings and Kutaisi and Tbilisi airports, but it’s a much better option to buy a regular SIM data package at a local store.
 You’ll find more options, longer SIM validity and better SIM card deals, especially if you only need data and will use apps like Whatsapp or Messenger for calls and messaging.

 You must take your passport with you when you buy your SIM, which will be registered against your ID.
-It is possible to buy multiple cards – at one point we had three Magti SIMs on the go!
+It is possible to buy multiple cards – at one point we had three Silknet SIMs on the go!

 You’ll be asked to sign a simple contract at the end of the transaction and you can use cash or a card to pay for your SIM and data pack.